 Vital Function - A system, subsystem, equipment or component that provides a function critical to safety.

-Yard, Storage [Rail] - A system of tracks within defined limits for making up trains and storing transit cars.
+Yard, Storage [Rail] - A system of tracks within defined limits for making up trains and storing transit rail vehicles.
 (FTA)

 Appendix D - WMATA Organization Chart